gruppe-i-co-design/paper/paper.md

 ## Code complexity and flexibility

 Firstly the development effort required by the different algorithms, and especially for hardware, were quite differenciated.
-As an example we spent nearly two full days of collaboration and pair programming to implement selection sort in VHDL while
+As an example we spent nearly two full days of collaboration and pair programming to implement selection sort in VHDL while e

 # Conclusion